 The Rodel Judicial Fellowship

 The Rodel Judicial Fellowship brings together cohorts of fifteen to twenty federal judges and state supreme court justices from across the ideological spectrum to study and discuss major issues facing the American judiciary.
-Major topics include the role of the judiciary in a democracy, Constitutional interpretation, global judicial trends, and the judge as leader.
+Major topics include the role of the judiciary in a democracy, Constitutional interpretation, global judicial trends, and the judge as a leader.
 The first cohort of this program convened in the fall of 2022.

 The Rodel Federal Executive Fellowship